 QR codes in China

-Interest in QR codes may be dwindling in the West but the technology is going strong in China, and increasingly popular in India too.
+Interest in dynamic QR codes may be dwindling in the West but the technology is going strong in China, and increasingly popular in India too.

 Their success has been helped by tech giants such as Tencent and Alibaba pushing the concept to consumers, with Alipay (presently China’s most popular online payment method) adopting the tech in 2011.